 A new study has found that using the lung cancer drug gefitinib in addition to the current drug methotrexate is more effective at helping treat an ectopic pregnancy than the conventional drug alone and could therefore reduce the need to remove the fallopian tube in a significant number of cases and would also reduce the need for a second methotrexate injection.
 The study, published in the journal Obstetrics and Gynaecology, involved a trial of 12 women with ectopic pregnancies.

 A group of researchers, led by Dr Andrew Horne of the University of Edinburgh, now wants to run a large trial to prove their initial studies and make the use of gefitinib alongside methotrexate a standard treatment option for women in the future.
 The team aims to make treating ectopic pregnancies more effective using drugs rather than surgery to reduce the physical and emotional recovery times for women in the future.
-They are planning a clinical trial to test the new treatment and are keen to have input from women who have experienced an ectopic pregnancy to know whether this treatment option would be something that is wanted.
+They are undertaking a clinical trial to test the new treatment and are keen to have input from women.

 Directly affected by ectopic pregnancy?